the1lab/1lab/src/Cat/Regular.lagda.md

 $$,

-holds as long as $f$, $g$, $h$ and $k$ fit into a pullback square, expressing that existential quantification commutes with substitution.
+holds as long as $f$, $g$, $h$ and $k$ fit into a pullback square, expressing that existential quantification commutes with substitution;
+this is the *Beck-Chevalley condition*.

 Another reason to be interested in regular categories is their well-behaved calculus of [relations]: any category with pullbacks has an